sandeepverana/Postgresql/Postgres-practise.md

 ```
 **Recursive CTE's:**

-CTEs allow themselves to be called until some condition is met.
+CTEs which allow themselves to be called until some condition is met.
 Recursive queries are typically used to deal with hierarchical or tree-structured data.

-+ Possible to express recurssion in sql.
++ Possible to express recursion in sql.
-+ Works with the concept of working table(which is temporary table to store results)
++ Works with the concept of working table (which is a temporary table to store results)

 Syntax: